Whiplash (Marvel Comics): Mark Scarlotti

 Mark Scarlotti is originally a gifted electrical technician at Stark International's Cincinnati branch, but desires a life of luxury and becomes a professional criminal.
 With a costume and a sophisticated metal whip of his own design, the character becomes Whiplash, a weapons designer, special agent, and assassin for the criminal organization the Maggia.
 On behalf of the Maggia, Whiplash fights the hero Iron Man – secretly inventor Tony Stark and Scarlotti's former employer – and A.I.M. agents attacking a Maggia gambling ship.

 Scarlotti is assigned to work undercover for the Maggia at Stark International's Cincinnati plant, and becomes Head of Research.
 As Whiplash, Scarlotti then has another inconclusive battle with Iron Man and flees the scene, quitting the Maggia.
-Whiplash, together with fellow supervillains the Melter and Man-Bull, are recruited by other-dimensional villain the Black Lama to form the team the Death Squad and fight Iron Man.
+Whiplash, together with fellow supervillains the Melter and the Man-Bull, are recruited by the other-dimensional villain the Black Lama to form a team named the Death Squad and fight Iron Man.
 They enter a "War of the Super-Villains" to win the Black Lama's Golden Globe of Power, but are all defeated.

 Whiplash rejoins the Maggia and battles the heroes Spider-Man and Iron Man in New Jersey, eventually being defeated by the vigilante the Wraith.
 Criminal mastermind Justin Hammer hires Whiplash, and with the Melter and the original Blizzard attempt the robbery of an Atlantic City casino, but are stopped by Iron Man.
 Whiplash is released from prison by Hammer and battles Iron Man again as one of Hammer's costumed operatives, and despite overwhelming odds the hero defeats the villains.

 Scarlotti is re-employed by an unnamed consortium, financed by Hammer, to kill Stark employee Vic Martinelli, and is provided with an upgraded costume and weaponry and the new alias Blacklash.
 Despite the upgrades, however, Scarlotti is defeated by Iron Man and humiliated by being dragged before his employers.
 Scarlotti makes a brief appearance as Whiplash as a paid employee of the master villain the Mad Thinker in a failed attempt to kill the hero the Thing who is recuperating at a New York hospital.

 Scarlotti is eventually diagnosed as manic-depressive by prison psychiatrists.
-He attempts to reform, but rejected by his parents and residents of his home town, Scarlotti becomes Blacklash again.
+He attempts to reform, but rejected by his parents and residents of his home town, Scarlotti becomes Blacklash.
 While attempting an assassination for the Maggia, Blacklash is confronted by Spider-Man whom he weakens with his whip, but is defeated by the second Iron Man.
 Blacklash is beaten by Spider-Man once again and is also apprehended by Captain America while committing several robberies.
-Blacklash is rehired by Justin Hammer and sent with the Beetle and the second Blizzard to assassinate Hammer's former agent Force.
+Blacklash is rehired by Justin and sent with the Beetle and the second Blizzard to assassinate Hammer's former agent Force.
 Iron Man, Jim Rhodes and Force, however, defeat the trio.